 - Written cases are to be prepared by group members only.
 The cases are not to be discussed with outof-group members.
-Using case-related information other than what is included in your course pack or on course website is not permitted. - The final exam should be done individually.
+Using case-related information other than what is included in your course pack or on course website is not permitted.

+- Similarly, the final exam should be done individually and without using case-related information other than what is included in your course pack or on course website

 Student/Instructor Interaction

 If at any point during the course you have any questions regarding the materials covered in class or regarding preparation for assignments or cases, please raise them either in class so others may also benefit, or via email, or in person during office hours.
 If the scheduled office hours are inconvenient to you, please email me to make an appointment to meet.
 I can also be reached at 847-903-9531 (cell) if you can't get me at home.

 Class by Class Schedule

-Week 1: The Big Picture
+Class 1: The Big Picture

+Overview

 This class introduces the concept of modern marketing and its evolution.
 We will also cover various organizational and course management issues, such as providing students with a clear understanding of the structure of this course, assignments, evaluation, and feedback mechanisms.

+Case: Universal

+Key discussion questions: What is the main problem Universal faces?
+What are the merits and demerits of the different proposals put forth to solve this problem?

-▶ Assignments
+Assignments

 Blackboard: Read the course syllabus.

-Readings: book part 1 (Ch:1-6), To get head start on the financial concepts commonly used in marketing read Chapter 26.
+Readings: book part 1 (Ch:1-6), If you want to get head start on the financial concepts commonly used in marketing read Chapter 26.
+[6th ed.
+Ch.
+1-2, financial concepts Ch.
+17] [7th ed.
+Ch.
+1-2, financial concepts Ch.
+22] Class 2: Managing Value in Business Markets Overview The focus of this class is on managing value for customers, collaborators and the company.

-Note: If the course pack is not available in the bookstore - don't worry, you would not need it for the first class.

-Week 2: Managing Value in Business Markets

-The focus of this class is on managing value for customers, collaborators and the company.
 The discussion is focused on the Duramax case.

-▶ Case: Duramax

-Key discussion questions: Why is the new product failing?
+Case: Duramax Key discussion questions: Why is the new product failing?
 What would solve the problem?
 Do we need to do any research before arriving at a conclusion?

-▶ Assignments

-Readings: book Part 3 (Ch:12-14)

-Week 3: Quantitative Analysis in Marketing

-Bring on the numbers!
+Assignments Readings: book Part 3 (Ch:12-14) [6th ed. still on Ch.1&2] [7th ed. still on Ch.1&2] Class 3: Quantitative Analysis in Marketing Overview Bring on the numbers!
 Modern Marketing is an extremely quantitative area and we need to get a firm grasp of the basics.

-Cases: Short cases will be available for download on Blackboard

-Key Prep guide: Read cases, understand background - we will do the math in class.

-Readings: book Chapter 26

-Week 4+5: Customer Analysis

-What do we need to know about customers?
+Cases: Short cases will be available for download on Blackboard Key Prep guide: Read cases, understand background - we will do the math in class.
+Assignments Readings: book Chapter 26 [6th.
+Ed.
+Ch.
+17] [7th ed.
+Ch.
+22] Class 4+5: Customer Analysis Overview What do we need to know about customers?
 Types, Needs, Wants, Demand, Characteristics, Perceptions and Associations.

-▶ Case: Calyx Flowers - Managing Profitable Growth

-Key discussion question:
+Case: Calyx Flowers - Managing Profitable Growth Key discussion question:

 - Identify the key problem for Calyx Flowers and propose a course of action.
 Your solution can be one of the solutions discussed in the case or you can propose an alternative solution.
 Analysis questions: